MobileRoboticsSkoltech/mrob/README.md

 * BSD/Allman conventions: -like, ie. brace on the next line from a control statement, indented on the same level.
 In switch-case statements the cases are on the same indent level as the switch statement.
 * Indents use 4 spaces instead of tabs.
 Tabs are not used.
 * Class and struct names camel-case and beginning with an uppercase letter.
 For example `BaseClass`, `Arun`.
 * Variables are in lower camel-case.
-Member variables have an underscore appended.
-For example `odometryObs`, `localNodes_`.
+For example `odometryObs`.
+Member variables have an underscore appended `localNodes_`.
+* Functions are in lower case, and can be separated by underscores, e.g. `solve_iterative()`.
+* File names: Should be all lowercase, and can be separated by underscores, `example_align_methods.cpp`
 * Constants and enumerations are in uppercase.
-For example M_PI.
+For example `M_PI`.
 * Class definitions proceed in the following order:

   - public constructors and the destructor